matwerber1/aws-iot-dog-collar/README.md

 I want to point out... the screenshot above shows power level 100 which had an **audible** sound during testing...

 I also tested power level 1, which had no sound, on my leg... and it definitely kind of hurt.
 Nothing terrible, but it was more intense than say a 9V battery touched to the tongue.
 Suffice to say, I will **not** be using the shock mode on my doggo.
-We will ne sticking to beep and/or vibrate mode.
+We will be sticking to beep and/or vibrate mode.